tsusanto/gt/docs/_posts/2025-01-31-fried-chicken-wings.md

 * garlic salt and pepper blend (I like Kinder's brand)
 * corn starch

-Follow instructions on your fried chicken seasoning mix.
+Follow the instructions on your fried chicken seasoning mix.
 I added extra cornstarch just before deep frying it.

 Don't overcrowed the pot.
 I did mine in 2 batches.